FakelsHub/sFall-X/artifacts/scripting/sfall function notes.md

 `void sfall_func1("set_scr_name", string name)`
 - Overrides the name of the script object that was sets to the object from the **scrname.msg** file
 - The set new name will be reset to default every time you leave the map or load the game
+- If you pass an empty string ("") to the `name` parameter or omit it, this will allow the game to get the name for the object from the pro_*.msg files
 - __NOTE:__ The function is intended for vanilla game scripts